Updated March 2022

 Uniform Power of Attorney Act

 The Commonwealth of Virginia is one of 25 states that have enacted the Uniform Power of Attorney Act, which states that a POA is now considered durable unless it explicitly states otherwise.
 It remains in effect if you become temporarily or even permanently incapacitated and can no longer make decisions or act for yourself.
 A durable power of attorney may eliminate the need to have a court appoint a guardian or conservator for you.
 In other words, a durable POA allows you to choose a trusted agent now to act on your behalf if it becomes necessary in the future.
-All power of attorneys ends upon the death of the principal.
+All power of attorney ends upon the death of the principal.

 What are the agent’s responsibilities?